|<<jdhopkins.com home contact us||press search site map>>|

 Near Journey's End begins with one such moment of introspection, one captured as the result of experience.
 The group J.D. and the Sons of Rhythm, born in the recording studio, quickly learned that any playing should be recorded, lest music escape.
 During this particular session, with most of the bandmembers on break (drumming especially is sweaty work), pianist Mark Dewalt and saxophonist Phil Papotnik began communicating soulful themes between them.
 Joined shorty thereafter by guitarist Sheldon Peterson, this unfettered ballad became Song for Susie, the opening track.

 Perhaps this opening cut speaks most directly to the theme of Near Journey's End.
 Honoring two close friends of J.D. who recently passed away, Mike Smith and Jim Hall, the music acts almost as a prayer, or a farewell to those once known, then lost.
 J.D. counts Mike in his short list of inspirational musicians, people who set him on the path towards this very music.
-Jim's creations included the Saxophone design that provides the visual art for this CD project.
+Jim's creations included the Saxophone design that provides the visual art for this Album project.
 One can only hope that the peace felt in this music represents the peace found by these two souls.

 Those who have lived long enough to understand how to honor the dead know the way is to live, fully and with open eyes for as long as time will allow.
 J.D. and Sons have always created music about life, love and family, the very surroundings that foster that creation.
 Songs of a Preacha Man sets the tone of joyful celebration indigenous to this collective improvisation ensemble.
 Preach Freedom of One World Tribe joins in on Djembe, with conga player Joel Polacci, V-Drum player J.D.
 Hopkins and trap-set player Rickie Hopkins completing the drumming section.
 Bassist Ralph Rietinger makes the first of many appearances, joined by Mike Ohm on guitar and Frank Singer on electronic piano.